Looking for things to do in East London? Discover the area’s best attractions and activities with this handy guide.

 Ever wanted to know what East London life was like 300 years ago?
 Well, that’s actually possible.

-At 18 Folgate Street, Spitalfields, you’ll find the Dennis Severs House – an 18th-century 5-storey house that’s been reconstructed to look exactly the same as the day it was built and one of my favourite places to visit in East London.
+At 18 Folgate Street, Spitalfields, you’ll find the Dennis Severs House – an 18th-century 5-storey house that’s been reconstructed to look exactly the same as the day it was built and one of our favourite places to visit in East London.

 Leave the 21st century behind as you experience the candle-lit chambers.
 You’ll be part of a still-life drama that’s almost like walking through a time machine.
-I mean, Dennis Severs did want it to have a 3D Baroque interior.
+We mean, Dennis Severs did want it to have a 3D Baroque interior.

 Brighten Your Day at Columbia Road Flower Market

 You haven’t lived until you’ve been to Columbia Road Market.

 OK, maybe that’s the tiniest bit of an overstatement, but it really is one of the spots we recommend everyone visiting East London go to at least once.

 What’s the big deal then?
 How do you feel about a street that’s absolutely brimming with stalls selling a variety of plants and flowers every Sunday?
 Thought so.